ahrnbom/utocs/README.md

 1. `"l"`, `"w"` and `"h"`: The length (in the forward direction), width and height (upwards) of the road user.
 The height is currently not used.
 1. `"forward_x"`, `"forward_y"` and `"forward_z"`: A normalized vector for the direction the road user is facing, representing the orientation of the road user.

+The format is essentially the same as how UTOCS stores the ground truth.

 To run evaluation, simply run `python3 eval.py --folder PATH/TO/METHOD/FOLDER` and the average MOTA across all sequences will be presented in the terminal.

 ### Notes